KTTfx/DCIT_205_IA/README.md

  University of Ghana Computer Science Department Website

-This website is designed to provide prospective students, current students, faculty, staff, and industry partners with information about the Computer Science Department at Your University.
+This website is designed to provide prospective students, current students, faculty, staff, and industry partners with information about the Computer Science Department at The University of Ghana

 Website Structure